Student Affairs in Higher Education (SAHE) Master’s Program

 The program has gained a solid reputation for offering a well-integrated theory to practice educational experience that has provided its graduates a strong foundation for stellar careers in the student affairs profession.
 Virtually all of the full-time graduate students receive an assistantship in an area within student affairs or in other student support areas in the colleges and administrative units in the university.
 Students are strongly encouraged to use the summer to gain additional practical experiences at other institutions, professional associations, and/or international experiences.

 An academic program’s quality and success is often measured by its job placement rates, alumni career trajectories, and student and faculty diversity.
 The SAHE program certainly can point to a number of these common metrics: The residential program has boasted a 100% placement rate for several successive years.
 Our alumni include college and university presidents, chief student affairs officers, graduate preparation faculty and program directors, and student affairs professional association leaders across the United States and the world, as well as leaders in corporate businesses and non-profit organizations.
 Our student and faculty diversity, across multiple aspects, is robust and rivals that of other graduate programs at both CSU and across the field of student affairs.
-This compositional diversity is a mark of our commitment to inclusive excellence.
+This compositional diversity is a mark of our commitment to equity and inclusive excellence.
 We also embrace the challenge this brings the program to make meaningful enactments of our espoused values in support of sustaining a diverse, inclusive, equitable, and just learning community of scholar-practitioners.